handmadecode/quill/README.md

       reports.xml.destination = 'myreport.xml'
     }

-The `scent` task implements the `Reporting` interface, meaning that the produced reports are picked up by the Build Dashboard plugin.

 Note that if the XML report isn't enabled, the `scent` task will not run.
 This means that the task can be skipped by adding the configuration line